 So, this incident propelled me to go deep.
 I had basic knowledge about LGBTQ+ Community but it was surficial.
 Ok, it is not only LGBTQ+ but it is a wider term even the LGBTQIA+ Community.
 Let’s break it now to make us understand as well.
 Most of us already know about this but many like me are ignorant about this community.

-Before talking about LGBTQIA+ community ,let’s understand the basic terms, like gender and sex, sex orientation and gender.
+Before talking about the LGBTQIA+ community, let’s understand the basic terms, like gender and sex, sexual orientation and gender.

 So, here I split the term and explain, obviously with the help of Google and some other reading.

-- L= L stands for a lesbian women, which means a female who feels attracted towards another woman.
+- L= L stands for lesbian women, which means a female who feels attracted to other women.

-- G= G stands for a gay men, where a male feels attracted towards another man.
+- G= G stands for gay men, where a male feels attracted to another man.

-- B = B stands for bisexual and they are those who can be sexually attracted towards both genders.
+- B = B stands for bisexual and they are those who can be sexually attracted to both genders.

 - A =A is used for those who don’t feel sexual attraction to either sex or who get sexual gratification in a typical way.

 - + To be inclusive to everyone, the LGBTQ full acronym has changed to add the plus at the end.
 This includes ally, pansexual or Omnisexual, Genderqueer, demisexual, and so on.

 Artist Gilbert Baker, an openly gay man and a drag queen, designed the Pride flag in 1978.
 Baker found the rainbow as a natural flag from the sky and he adopted eight colours for the stripes, each colour having special meaning, like hot pink for sex, red for life, orange for healing, yellow for sunlight, green for nature, turquoise for art, indigo for harmony and violet for spirit.